git-creative-agency/GIT-Agency-SOP/readme.md

 Organise our files as we organise our thinking.

 1. Use as few files as possible.
 Within those files, as few pages as possible.
 Within those pages, as few layers as possible, as few items as possible, as few styles as possible.
 Keep it lean.

 2. Name files sequentially according to the project hierarchy
 	1. Project no.
 	2. Client name
 	3. Project name
-	4. Stage/Phase
+	4. Stage
 	5. Date (YYYYMMDD format)
 	6. Time (HH:MM (24-hr)) if needeed
-	7. Modification, if any
+	6. Modification, if any

 3. Use the date convention YYYYMMDD, where dates get a leading zero